-- B. Investments (Continued) - General obligations of the Minnesota Housing Finance Agency rated "A" or better - Bankers' acceptances of United States banks eligible for purchase by the Federal Reserve System - Commercial paper issued by United States banks corporations or their Canadian subsidiaries, of highest quality category by a least two nationally recognized rating agencies, and maturing in 270 days or less - Guaranteed investment contracts guaranteed by United States commercial banks or domestic branches of foreign banks or United States insurance companies if similar debt obligations of the issuer or the collateral pledged by the issuer is in the top two rating categories - Repurchase or reverse purchase agreement and securities lending agreements financial institutions qualified as a "depository" by the government entity, with banks that are members of the Federal Reserve System with capitalization exceeding \$10,000,000, a primary reporting dealer in U.S. government securities to the Federal Reserve Bank of New York, or certain Minnesota securities brokerdealers.
+- Direct obligations or obligations guaranteed by the United States or its agencies. - Shares of investment companies registered under the Federal Investment Company Act of 1940 and received the highest credit rating, is rated in one of the two highest rating categories by a statistical rating agency, and all of the investments have a final maturity of 13 months or less. - General obligations rated "A" or better; revenue obligations rated "AA" or better. - General obligations of the Minnesota Housing Finance Agency rated "A" or better. - Bankers' acceptances of United States banks eligible for purchase by the Federal Reserve System. - Commercial paper issued by United States banks corporations or their Canadian subsidiaries, of highest quality category by a least two nationally recognized rating agencies, and maturing in 270 days or less. - Guaranteed investment contracts guaranteed by United States commercial banks or domestic branches of foreign banks or United States insurance companies if similar debt obligations of the issuer or the collateral pledged by the issuer is in the top two rating categories. - Repurchase or reverse purchase agreement and securities lending agreements financial institutions qualified as a "depository" by the government entity, with banks that are members of the Federal Reserve System with capitalization exceeding \$10,000,000, a primary reporting dealer in U.S. government securities to the Federal Reserve Bank of New York, or certain Minnesota securities broker-dealers.

-At June 30, 2020, the School had the following investments:
+At June 30, 2022, the School had the following investments:

-Amo rtized Cost Morgan Stanley Institutional Liquidity Funds - Govt Fund #8352 \$ 379,073
+Morgan Stanley Institutional Liquidity Funds - Govt Fund #8352

+Amortized Cost \$ 397,063